What to Look for on OTC Drug Labels

 Purpose.
 Product action or category like antihistamine, antacid, or cough suppressant

 Uses.
 Symptoms or diseases the product can treat or prevent

 Warnings.
-This is when not to use the product and includes conditions that may need advice from a health care provider before taking the product; possible side effects; interactions with other medications that can occur; when to stop taking the product; and when to contact a health care provider
+This is when not to use the product and includes conditions that may need advice from a healthcare provider before taking the product; possible side effects; interactions with other medicines that can occur; when to stop taking the product; and when to contact a healthcare provider

 Other information.
 How to store the product properly and information about certain ingredients, like the amount of calcium, potassium, or sodium the product contains